 After the birdhouses were built, I began cutting and sewing curves out of an embarrassingly large collection of grays, taupes and off-whites that I have.
 Miraculously, they ended up with the snow drift effect that I was striving for.

-If you are interested in learning how to make my curvy snowdrifts, check the See How We Sew blog later this week.
-We will be introducing a video on curve piecing.
-Hopefully, you will be seeing a pattern for this one in the next month or so.
+If you are interested in learning how to make my curvy snowdrifts, we will be introducing a video on curve piecing soon, along with the Winter Brrrd Houses pattern on See How We Sew -Hopefully in mid-December.